resource-watch/data-team-tools/advanced_widget_writer/README.md

 <br><br>
 For advanced chart widgets, use the code in the appropriate script to create the advanced widget.
 <br><br>
 For the multi-layer map embed widgets, you will have to create an empty widget in the back office first.
-You do not need to actually make a real widget, just click advanced, and give it the title, description, and whatever other metadata you want.
+You do not need to actually make a real widget.
+Just click advanced, and give it the title, description, and whatever other metadata you want.
 Save that empty advanced widget.
 <br><br>
 Before running either of the script, you will need to load your .env file first.
 Please follow more detailed instructions inside the appropriate script.